Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 Before choosing these elements, it is important to note that the allowed frequency band for the LoRa radio communications differs according to local regulations.
 The band is centered around:
    1. In Europe: 868 MHz;
-   2. In most of the African Countries, e.g. Algeria: 433 Mhz;
+   2. In most of the African Countries, e.g. Algeria until recently: 433 Mhz;
-   3. In other regions: 915MHz;
+   3. In some other regions: 915MHz;
    4. Traffic is usually allowed on the Wi-Fi band: 2.4 GHz.
+But this goes with other limitations (range, interferences).

-The radio chipset, the antenna, and the software are frequency dependent.
+The radio chipset, the antenna, and the software are frequency dependent and must be chosen accordingly.

 ### a.
 Radio chipsets
 In Intel-IrriS, we chose two radio modules that are common and easy to find on the market: